Notre Dame–USC football rivalry: 1990s

 In an otherwise dismal season by the Irish, Notre Dame overcame a 21-point deficit to beat the Trojans 25–24 at Notre Dame stadium.
-The game winner came whenIrish tight end Jabari Halloway recovered a Jarious Jackson fumble in the end zone with 2:40 remaining on the game clock.
+The game winner came when Irish tight end Jabari Halloway recovered a Jarious Jackson fumble in the end zone with 2:40 remaining on the game clock.
 It marked the first time since 1996 that Notre Dame had beaten USC.